Local teacher support for KTH Digicertus Exam

 Help any students who are having technical difficulties

 Technical problems are most common at the start of the examination.
 It can be a student who has forgotten their password and can not log in, a computer that does not start or, for example, does not have a keyboard.
-Read more about Common problems and solutions during exams in computer rooms with lockdown .
+Read more about Common problems and solutions during KTH Digicertus Exam .

 Keep in mind that everyone who attends the examination, students, teachers, examiners, etc. need to know in advance what routine applies to technical problems during the examination.
 The following routine is recommended for technical problems:

 In the event of technical problems for several students, the examiner/teacher on duty is contacted to make a decision on how the problem should be handled.
 If one student has a problem, take it easy!
 Ask the student to try to log in again, then try to change the computer and if the problem is not solved within 5 minutes, contact the examiner/teacher on duty who takes help from IT support and decides on any delayed writing time for that student.
 Remember to check if the invigilator is able to stay before the writing time is delayed.
 The local teacher support may NOT decide to extend the writing time for student(s).